oktayshakirov/oktayshakirov/README.md

 ## 👋 Hello World!

-My name is Oktay Shakirov, a Full-Stack dev from Berlin, Germany.
+My name is Oktay Shakirov and I'm from Berlin, Germany.
+As a Full-Stack software developer, I specialize in creating websites, apps, and mobile games that are not only functional but also visually appealing.
+My passion for graphic design is evident in every project I work on.

 ---
 ## :bowtie: My Website / Portfolio: